 The Forward-Collison Warning system uses radar and detects other vehicles or obstacles in front of you to prevent a crash.
 This system works even better if it’s combined with Autonomous Braking System.
 With that said, it’s difficult to find this car safety feature without also incorporating the Low-Speed Forward Automatic Braking.
 If you remember, we told you that system was one of the car safety features we don’t recommend.

 Your safety on the road is paramount and you should use anything you can that you feel encourages protection.
-If you believe these systems help you, then far be it for us to tell you differently.
+If you believe these driver assistance systems help you, then far be it for us to tell you differently.
 Just use caution that you aren’t relying on these car safety features to do the driving for you.
+Crash avoidance shouldn’t be a machine’s responsibility!
 It’s crucial that you maintain responsibility for your actions on the road.
-Don’t pay for car safety features you don’t need.
+Don’t pay for auto safety features you don’t need, but do listen to prescribed safety tips, and practice safe driving at all times!